You’re now ready to set up Gmail as your business email for your domain (and, if you haven’t already, verify your domain).

 - Under Host Name, enter @.

-- In the Mail Server field, enter ASPMX.L.GOOGLE.COM.
-Include the period (.) at the end of the MX record.
+Do not include a period (.) at the end of the MX record.

 If you make a mistake after adding a record, you can delete it from the main page and add it again.

-Note: The change may take up to several hours to update, so you may not receive new email messages in Gmail immediately.
-Until then, if you have been using another service for your email, you'll continue to receive messages at your old email provider.
+- The records can take several hours to update, so you might not immediately get new email messages in Gmail.
+Until then, you'll continue to receive messages at your old email provider.

-If you see a MX records setup validation in progress message in the Domains page for more than a few hours, check your that the MX record values and priority have been correctly entered in your domain host.
+- If you see the MX records setup validation in progress message in the Admin console for more than a few hours, make sure you entered the MX address records and priorities correctly in the DNS records stored with your host.